Licensed Home Child Care

 Canada-Wide Early Learning and Child Care System (CWELCC)

 As an eligible licensed child care program, CROW Licensed Home Child Care has been approved to participate in the CWELCC System in Ontario.

 At the end of March 2022, the Ontario government reached an agreement with the federal government on a national child care plan (CWELCC) that will support Ontario to achieve average fees of $10/12 per day over the next few years.
-All Ontario families with children under 6 years of age in participating licensed child care programs will see a fee reduction of up to 25% (to a minimum of $12 per day) in the fall of 2022.
+All Ontario families with children under 6 years of age in participating licensed child care programs, received a fee reduction of 25% (to a minimum of $12 per day) in the fall of 2022.
 Another reduction was made as of December 31st, 2022, lowering child care fees by 52.75% of their original rates.

 What is Licensed Home Child Care?

 Licensed Home Child Care is child care in a home setting that meets legislated standards set out by the Province of Ontario.
 We work together with parents and child care providers to ensure the best possible care for the children.
 Early Childhood Educators from Children’s Resources on Wheels (CROW) offer training for Providers, introduce families to Providers, ensure legislated standards and CROW Policies are followed and provide support for both Parents and Providers.
 Licensed Home Child Care is available for children between 6 weeks and 13 years of age requiring care in Lanark County.

 ✓ My child will be in a safe, stimulating home setting that meets legislated standards.

 ✓ My child will be placed with a provider who has had a criminal reference check, a Family and Children’s Services Check, and has been screened through interviews and home assessments.

 ✓ I will receive tax receipts for my child’s care and I can apply for subsidy through the County of Lanark.